Sample Report

 Built on CPIC Guidelines

-Every finding in this report cites evidence from the Clinical Pharmacogenetics Implementation Consortium (CPIC) — the same guidelines used by hospitals and pharmacies worldwide.
+Every finding cites evidence from the Clinical Pharmacogenetics Implementation Consortium (CPIC) — the same guidelines used by hospitals and pharmacies worldwide.
 Only Level A (strong) and Level B (moderate) evidence is included.

 For educational and informational purposes only.
 Not a substitute for clinical pharmacogenomic testing or medical advice.
 See our limitations page for details.